LISTEN TO AUDIO OF THIS CONTENT

 - Clumsiness/uncoordinated movements

-Signs of an allergic reaction to Tramadol involve hives, difficulty breathing and swallowing, swollen tongue/lips and muscle tremors.
+Signs of an allergic reaction to this drug involve hives, difficulty breathing and swallowing, swollen tongue/lips and muscle tremors.
 Seeking immediate emergency treatment is essential for preventing respiratory distress, seizures and possibly, coma.

 Is Tramadol an Opiate?

-Technically, Tramadol is not considered an opiate because none of its ingredients include poppy plant derivatives.
-Tramadol works to relieve pain by acting on receptor sites targeted by medicinal and illegal opioids.
+Technically, this drug is not considered an opiate because none of its ingredients include poppy plant derivatives.
+It works to relieve pain by acting on receptor sites targeted by medicinal and illegal opioids.
 It also exerts antidepressant properties by increasing levels of serotonin in the brain.
-People taking Tramadol for an extended time may suffer serotonin syndrome if they abruptly stop taking Tramadol.
+People taking it for an extended time may suffer serotonin syndrome if they abruptly stop taking it.
 Sudden reduction of serotonin levels can cause severe headache, dizziness, agitation, nausea and flu-like symptoms.

 - Extreme anxiety/agitation/depression